 legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one has been mistreated while living in a Baltimore County nursing facility?
 Are you concerned that their injuries or unexpected death is a result of abuse or neglect by caregivers, employees, or other patients?
-If so, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If so, contact our nursing home network of attorneys in Maryland now for immediate legal intervention.

 This facility is a 177-certified bed "for profit" long-term care home providing services and cares to residents of Dundalk and Baltimore County, Maryland.
 The Medicare and Medicaid-participating center is located at:

 In addition to providing 24/7 skilled nursing care, Heritage Center offers other services.
 Additional focused care includes wound care, pulmonary care, cardiac management, long-term care, transitional care, IV (intravenous) therapy, colostomy care, memory/dementia care, and restorative services involving physical, speech and occupational therapies.

 Financial Penalties and Violations

 The federal government and the state of Maryland routinely monitor every nursing facility to identify serious violations of established rules and regulations and levy monetary fines or deny payments through Medicare when problems are found.
 Typically, these violations result in penalties when investigators found severe problems that harmed or could have harmed a resident.